charmbracelet/bubbletea/tutorials/patterns/README.md

 # Common Patterns in Bubble Tea

-You've started building your app, but now you're not sure if you're doing things the "right way".

-Thankfully, there are some common patterns that you'll come across when building Bubble Tea applications that should help to simplify your decision-making.
+You've become comfortable with the basics of Bubble Tea, `tea.Cmd`, and `tea.Msg`, *but* you're still unsure if your solution is following best practices?
+We get asked about this a lot, so we decided to take some time to investigate what questions are being asked most and assess our own patterns when building command line apps with Bubble Tea.
+In this tutorial, we'll highlight some common patterns that you'll come across when building Bubble Tea applications that should help to simplify your solutions.

-## Managing multiple components in one model
+## I want multiple elements in a single view

 <img width="800" src="https://github.com/charmbracelet/bubbletea/blob/master/examples/composable-views/composable-views.gif" />

 If you have a composite view, then you have multiple components on one screen that you want to be able to switch between.
-To handle this in Bubble Tea you'll want your parent component to house a `state` field that dictates which element on the screen is focused and receiving key presses.
+To handle this in Bubble Tea, you'll want your parent component to house a `state` field that dictates which element on the screen is focused and receiving key presses.